Vote by Mail /Absentee ballot *Click here for a Printable Absentee Ballot Request Form*

-- How many absentee ballots can someone pick up and/or witness?
+- How many vote by mail ballots can someone pick up and?

-A person may pick up absentee ballots for no more than two (2) voters in any given election, unless they are immediate family members in which case there is no set limit.
+A person may pick up no more than two (2) vote by mail ballot in any given election, unless they are immediate family members in which case there is no set limit.

-- When does my absentee ballot need to be voted?
+- When does my vote by mail ballot need to be voted?

 Your completed ballot MUST be received at the SUPERVISOR OF ELECTIONS OFFICE (not the polling precincts or the post office) no later than 7:00 pm on the day of the election, or your vote will not be counted.

-* Request for an absentee ballot to be mailed must be received prior to 5:00 pm the Wednesday before the election.
+* Request for a vote by mail ballot to be mailed must be received prior to 5:00 pm the Second Saturday before the election.